-Global construction company Multiplex wanted a new intranet platform with an easy-to-use interface to act as a central hub for news and documents.
+Global construction company Multiplex wanted a new on-premises intranet platform with an easy-to-use interface to act as a central hub for news and documents.

 - Industry: Construction